On May 21, 2020 we announced the exciting news that Pangea Dreams is the official retreat partner of Wanderful!

 Beyond our online network, we also host a number of global gatherings.
 The first is WITS, or the Women in Travel Summit.
 WITS brings together travel creators and industry to build partnerships, and explore important topics in the changing landscape of travel from the perspective of people who are working to make the industry better.
 We host the summit on two continents every year, with hundreds of travel creators at each one, and last year incorporated the Bessie Awards to honor women of impact in travel.
 We also recently launched some online initiatives, including WITS Online and Virtual Meetings Day (a full day of speed meetings between creators and brands).

 Our newest in-person event is called Wanderfest, which is a festival for all women who love to travel.
 We’ll be working to inspire, support, and connect travel-loving women by bringing them together all under one roof!
-Our first event will take place in New Orleans. (note to Lauren — we are actually most likely going to push the dates of our first event from 2021 to 2022, so let’s not publish dates quite yet).
+Our first event will take place in New Orleans.

 Then of course we have a thriving Facebook group called Wanderful Women Who Travel, and our creators-only group, Women Travel Creators.
 We keep busy!